Vacuum casting

 This type of finishing is a high-level polishing, also known as mirror polishing, that gives the part a smooth, reflective, and aesthetically pleasing appearance.

-Whether by applying a surface treatment or by pigmentation, matching the colors of your prototypes and parts is important for meeting your specifications and the visual quality of the final product.
+Whether through specialized surface treatments or in-mass pigmentation, precise color matching ensures your prototypes and parts meet exact specifications and achieve the stunning visual quality your final product demands.

 Vacuum casting capabilities